EmanuelGustafzon/declarative-linked-list/README.md

 # immutableDS
-NPM package for immutable data structures like linked lists.
+NPM package for immutable data structures like linked lists and graphs.